leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 Highlights include:

-- Two types of companies might dominate post crisis: semi-state owned companies and those that are rolling up supply chains
+- The interaction of multiple layers creates a complex system for covid that's difficult to understand
 - Cities are likely to experience a pendulum effect in density increasing and decreasing
-- Technology will displace jobs now but create opportunities we can’t begin to imagine in the future
+- Two types of companies might dominate post crisis: semi state-owned companies and those that are rolling up supply chains
-- We should pay more attention to events happening now that are being hidden in the shadow of the covid crisis, such as China’s moves, Africa, and space
+- We need to pay more attention to events happening that are overlooked due to Covid, such as China’s moves, Africa, and space
-- Machines do not know the difference between running a simulation and running in the real world
+- AI isn't as dangerous as people are thinking since it'll be constrained by the system it is in
 - Increasing weight will be put on tools that can detect truthfulness
+- Chips on shoulders put chips in pockets
 - Being an authentic contrarian vs a consensus contrarian requires not only the ability to be misunderstood, but also disliked
-- Josh likes to believe before someone else understands
 - Great artistic expression comes from people finally finding a medium to express themselves after not feeling understood
 - The worst terrorist attack would involve revealing your texts